yule93/Momentumjjap/README.md

 - momentumjjap will help me to recall the todo-list by watching the screen (ㅎ)
 - Also this app has the function that show "What time is it now?"
 - I'm still working on it, so this app is very very low in completeness.

+Maybe you can use this app in this url (https://momentumjjap.yule93.repl.co/)